-The Metro Vancouver Waste to Energy Facility ("the Facility") is a waste to energy facility located at 5150 Riverbend Drive, Burnaby.
-Waste is received and incinerated on site generating electricity.
-The facility is owned by Greater Vancouver Sewerage and Drainage District under an existing British Columbia Ministry of Environment & Climate Change Strategy (BC MECCS) air quality permit dated December 15, 2016 (Operational Certificate 107051; "the OC").
+The Metro Vancouver Waste-to-Energy Facility ("the Facility") is a waste to energy facility located at 5150 Riverbend Drive, Burnaby.
+The waste received and incinerated on site is used to generate electricity.
+The facility is owned by Greater Vancouver Sewerage and Drainage District under an existing British Columbia Ministry of Environment & Climate Change Strategy (BC MoECCS) air quality permit dated December 15, 2016 (Operational Certificate 107051; "the OC").
 The OC authorizes and limits the discharge of contaminants from three separate mass burn incinerators/boilers (the "Boilers") from a common support stack containing three individual flues (the "Boiler Stack").
 The site reference number for this discharge is E300670.
 The project location, surrounding neighbourhoods, computational grid, and receptors used to perform the air dispersion modelling and health studies are shown in Figure 1-1.

-Section 2.17 of the OC requires a Contaminant Dispersion Evaluation and Health Risk Assessment within 24 months from the issuance of the OC.
+Section 2.17 of the OC requires a Contaminant Dispersion Evaluation and Health Risk Assessment.
 The purpose of this report is to fulfill the site-specific contaminant dispersion evaluation component of this section.
 A companion report completed by Ollson Environmental Health Management fulfills the health risk assessment component.

 Predicted ambient concentrations of criteria air contaminants (CACs), metals and volatile organic compounds (VOCs) were assessed in this air quality study.
-The CACs of interest are: particulate matter with particle diameter of less than 2.5 μm (PM2.5, often referred to as respirable PM), carbon monoxide (CO), sulphur dioxide (SO2), and nitrogen oxides (NOX).
+The CACs of interest are: particulate matter with particle diameter of less than 2.5 μm (PM2.5, often referred to as respirable PM), carbon monoxide (CO), sulphur dioxide (SO2), and nitrogen oxides (NOx).
 The metals and VOCs of interest in this study are: hydrogen chloride (HCl), hydrogen fluoride (HF), total dioxins and furans, cadmium (Cd), mercury (Hg), the sum of lead (Pb), arsenic (As) and chromium (Cr), polycyclic aromatic hydrocarbons (PAHs), and polychlorinated biphenyls (PCBs).